 The school follows its own Routeway through Phonics.
 This states which sets of sounds and skills are introduced in each phase and the order in which these are taught.

 Letters and Sounds is the school’s chosen core phonics programme.
 This is supplemented by resources from other phonics schemes as appropriate, in line with the progression routeway.
 Once children have mastered all of the sounds, and can confidently read a series of real and pseudo words containing these sounds, they move onto working their way through the Year 2 National Curriculum Spelling programme.

 Nursery children are taught phonics through informal activities and games.

 Children in Years R, 1 and 2 are taught in mixed groups based on comprehensive assessment and tracking.
 Phonics teaching sessions for these children operate on a six-week cycle.
-Five thirty minute lessons are taught per week.
+Five twenty-five minute lessons are taught per week.
 These sessions do not form part of the Literacy allocated time.
 Phonics lessons follow the RTPA teaching sequence – Revisit, Teach, Practise, Apply.
 A Phonics Assessment Week follows each six week cycle.
 During this time, the children are re-assessed and re-grouped.
 The children are taught as a whole-class rather than in tailored groups during this week.

 In-school assessments are used.
 These are directly linked to each phonic phase set out in the routeway.
 Each assessment consists of the phonemes within each phase and a series of real and pseudo words containing these specific phonemes.
 The children are asked to read these words one-on-one with the subject leader.
 From these assessments, children are then correctly re-grouped and the progress of each individual is carefully tracked.
 These rigorous assessments then feed directly into cycle plans as teachers are aware of the children’s starting points and any gaps in their learning which need to be addressed.